bitrise-io/devcenter/docs/getting-started/create-your-first-app-on-bitrise.md

 ## 3. Validation setup

-In this section you have to specify a branch, which will be used in the next step: your repository will be cloned, the specified branch will be checked, and our [open source project scanner](https://github.com/bitrise-core/bitrise-init) will scan through the repository, and will construct base configuration(s) appropriate for your project.
+In this section you have to specify a branch, which will be used in the next step: your repository will be cloned, the specified branch will be checked out, and our [open source project scanner](https://github.com/bitrise-core/bitrise-init) will scan through the repository, and will construct base configuration(s) appropriate for your project.